 What gives Claude hope is that Ottumwa will have stronger allies to work with.
 “The Pipestone and Ottumwa union brings to the table buying power, knowledge and research that we need to be top hog producers,” he states.

-All three barns of the barns in which Claude has ownership will become part of the Pipestone System on Jan.
+All three barns of the barns in which Claude has ownership will become part of the Pipestone Management on Jan.
 1, 2014.

 Claude says he asks only one thing of the veterinarians at Ottumwa Veterinary Clinic as they become part of the Pipestone Veterinary Clinic: Don’t forget your roots.